mendix/docs/content/en/docs/appstore/widgets/combobox.md

 ## 2 Properties Pane

 The properties pane is divided into two major sections by a toggle at the top of the pane: **Properties** and **Styling**.
-Combobox properties consist of the following sections:
+Combo box properties consist of the following sections:

 Properties: